What is RDA?

 The RDA Print does not come with a binder.
 Based on our experience with the AACR2 binders, we concluded it is more economical to let users supply their own binders.
 We recommend one 4" slant D binder available from most office supply companies for around $12; by contrast the AACR2 binder added $25 to the price of AACR2.
 Others may choose to break RDA Print up into multiple binders.
 We prefer to leave the choice to the users.

 RDA Print is available directly from the three Co-Publishers, ALA, CLA, and CILIP, and from distributors like B&T, Ingram, and Amazon.
 RDA Print is generally available from the same places that AACR2 was available.
 Please visit the RDA Toolkit website http://www.rdatoolkit.org/rdaprint for more details.

 Sign up to be added to a mailing list to receive announcements and updates about this and many other RDA Toolkit topics.

-ALA collects sales tax on all taxable orders in Colorado, Georgia, Iowa, Illinois, Michigan, Minnesota, Nebraska, and Utah.
-If you are ordering from one of these areas and are NOT tax-exempt, sales tax will be automatically added to your order.
-If you ARE tax-exempt, and have been charged sales tax, please fax a copy of your tax-exempt form, along with your order number, to: (402) 323-6611 Attention: Digital River – American Library Association.
+As of January 2015, DR MyCommerce, Inc., eSellerate's parent company and ALA's eCommerce site is registered to collect sales tax on behalf of the state governments of all U.S. states that have sales tax.
+If you are ordering RDA Toolkit and are NOT tax-exempt, sales tax will be automatically added to your order.
+If you ARE tax-exempt, and have been charged sales tax, please fax a copy of your tax-exempt form, along with your order number, to: to 952-253-8760 Attention: Digital River – American Library Association OR email the copy of form and your order number to firstname.lastname@example.org.
 You will be credited for your sales tax charge.